Trump And Pence Praise Kim Jong Un For U.S. War Dead Return, But Remains May Not Be American, AP Report Says

 Because identifying the remains is such a painstaking process, “Trump can keep bragging about how he got back the remains of our great heroes without the media being able to definitively assert that he has not,” wrote New York columnist Jonathan Chait on Wednesday.

-But the Defense Department on Wednesday said that the remains in the 55 boxes received in Hawaii “likely” belonged to Americans, according to The Washington Post.
+But the Defense Department on Wednesday said that the remains in the 55 boxes received in Hawaii “likely” belonged to Americans, according to the Washington Post.

 “Generally speaking, what I can tell you is that the remains are consistent with the remains we have recovered in North Korea,” said U.S. Defense POW/MIA Accounting Agency analyst John Byrd, as quoted by The Post.